 I’ve found that most people using Bowflex dumbbells are looking more at general fitness training or bodybuilding type of movements.
 This makes the ability to adjust the weight quickly imperative.

-The ability to increase the weight in finer detail allows the trainee to increase the weight slower prolonging an oncoming plateau.
-A primary component of strength training is linear progression, essentially adding more weight to your lifts each workout, so the more refined progression, the better.
+The ability to increase the weight in finer detail allows the trainee to increase the weight slower, prolonging an oncoming plateau on their way to their fitness goals.
+A primary component of strength training is linear progression, essentially adding more weight to your lifts each workout.
+Therefore, the more refined progression, the better.

-The trays allow the dumbbells to be placed in many different places and if the dial is placed between weight increments, the entire carriage can be moved by holding the dumbbell handle.
-Something we think is ideal for those that move their equipment from say a closet where they store equipment to their workout area.
+If the dial is placed between weight increments, the entire carriage can be moved by holding the dumbbell handle.
+This is ideal for those who move their equipment from, say, a closet where they store equipment to their workout area.

 Again, it’s all about that convenience factor when it comes to working out from home, and you can tell that this is something Bowflex has taken into account.
 Placing it in the tray is pretty fast and doesn’t require a ton of time to line up after you’ve done it a few times.